 We ended up fighting this fish for around 20 minutes, a great job of fighting this fish done by all.
 With, 20lb braid and a 10lb Mono leader I never thought this would happen.
 But as you can see by the picture it was awesome!

 We ended up moving around throughout the day, catching several fish in the 5lb range.
 We ended the day with a flurry and great pictures and about 50 peacock bass between us.
 The boys are back tomorrow for adventure in the Everglades!

-What great bunch of guys, old college buddies and really good friends!
+What a great bunch of guys, old college buddies, and really good friends!

 I hope to see the guys again in the near future.

-BassOnline.com is Florida Fishing largest Freshwater Guide Service, specializing in Florida bass fishing in the Florida lakes, canals and rivers for Lake Okeechobee Fishing and peacock bass.
+BassOnline.com is Florida Fishing’s largest Freshwater Guide Service, specializing in Florida bass fishing in the Florida lakes, canals, and rivers for Lake Okeechobee Fishing and peacock bass.